satgit62/How-to-install-and-set-up-Hyperk-on-ESP-RP-2040-2350/README.md

 A high-performance Wi-Fi/LAN LED controller for the ESP8266 and ESP32 families, including the S2, S3, C2, C3, C5, and C6, as well as the Raspberry Pi Pico RP2040 and RP2350.

 The Hyperk is a powerful yet minimalist Wi-Fi LED driver optimized for use with HyperHDR.
 Its modern code eliminates unnecessary complexity and focuses on the essentials, offering low latency and optimal RGB and white channel calibration.
 Hyperk is a true alternative to overloaded WLED drivers.
-Hyperk lässt sich außerdem nahtlos in alle Ambilight-Plattformen integrieren, darunter **HyperHDR**, **Hyperion.NG**, **EnigmaLight-Enigma2** und kompatible Plattformen.
+Hyperk also integrates seamlessly with all Ambilight platforms, including **HyperHDR**, **Hyperion.NG**, **EnigmaLight-Enigma2**, and compatible platforms.
 See: https://github.com/awawa-dev/Hyperk

 This guide will show you how to install the Hyperk LED controller on ESP boards and other compatible controllers.